yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     nano /home/jake/node/config.ini
     ```

     Leave the file empty for now.
-The default [IRI configuration options](../references/iri-configuration-options.md) are fine for this setup.
-If you want to change the configuration options, edit the config.ini file and add the configuration options that you want to change.
+The default configuration options are fine for this setup.
+If you want to change the configuration options, edit the config.ini file and add the [configuration options](../references/iri-configuration-options.md) that you want to change.

 ### Configure a permanode